gitfrid/virus3spread/README.md

 <br>
 <br>**Prerequisite: Microsoft .Net 8 has to be installed first!** https://dotnet.microsoft.com/en-us/download
 <br>
-<br>The binaries and the setup can be compiled with the free Microsoft Visual Studio Comunity 2022 Edition.
+<br>The binary files and a program setup file can be compiled with the free Microsoft Visual Studio Community 2022 Edition.
 <br>Just download Visual Studio , open the Project and click the Bulid Menu.
 <br>
 <br>Alternative to the Setup , it is  sufficient if only the binary files are copied fom the compiled folder: